 A sudden drop in your eCommerce store’s conversion rate can seem worrying at first.
 After all, a drop in your conversion rate means visitors suddenly aren’t buying.

-But a drop in your conversion rate can often be caused by one of a number of simple issues, and understanding the reason for the fall as quickly as possible is the key to bringing your conversion rate back up and getting the orders flowing again.
+But more often than not, these drops can be caused by one of a number of simple issues, and understanding the reason for the fall as quickly as possible is the key to bringing your conversion rate back up and getting the orders flowing again.

-Here are six things to look out for when your eCommerce store’s conversion rate drops.
+Here are some key things to look out for when your eCommerce store’s conversion rate drops.

 When your conversion rate drops, the first thing you should do is check your store for on-site errors and issues.